 Why You'll Love This Recipe

-- Holiday Showstopper: Buttery and beautifully dusted with powdered sugar, these cookies are effortlessly pretty - whether your “rustic charm” comes from a touch of artistic flair, a dash of impatience (my specialty), or you practice the surgical precision of a powdered sugar perfectionist.
+- Buttery and beautifully dusted with powdered sugar, these cookies are effortlessly pretty - whether your “rustic charm” comes from a touch of artistic flair, a dash of impatience (my specialty), or you practice the surgical precision of a powdered sugar perfectionist.
 Anyway, they always look pretty.

-- Vegan: All the classic flavors you love, but completely dairy-free and egg-free.
+- All the classic flavors you love, but completely dairy-free and egg-free.
 Try Vegan Eggnog Cookies for another delicious treat.

 Ingredients